MarnixCroes/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### What is happening in the broadcasting phase?

-In the [broadcasting phase](/using-wasabi/CoinJoin.md#broadcasting) the coordinator sends the signed final CoinJoin transaction to several random Bitcoin peer to peer nodes, and it is gossiped throughout the network to the miners.
+In the [broadcasting phase](/using-wasabi/CoinJoin.md#broadcasting) the coordinator sends the signed final coinjoin transaction to several random Bitcoin peer to peer nodes, and it is gossiped throughout the network to the miners.

 ### Is there any additional anonymity using multiple wallets for CoinJoins?